Did Johnny Depp give Marilyn Manson a pill?

 The Fallout:

 As news of this alleged pill exchange spread, it has generated a wave of controversy and concern.
-Fans of both Depp and Manson have expressed their surprise and disappointment, while others have questioned the credibility of the source and the validity of the claim.
-The entertainment industry, always hungry for scandalous stories, has eagerly picked up on the rumor, amplifying its reach.
+Fans of both Depp and Manson have expressed mixed reactions, with some questioning the authenticity of the claim, while others express disappointment or worry for the well-being of the musicians involved.

 1. What is the definition of a pill?

-A pill is a small, solid dosage form of medication that is typically ingested orally.
-It contains one or more active ingredients and is often used for therapeutic purposes.
+A pill refers to a small, solid dosage form of medication that is typically ingested orally.
+It contains active ingredients that are intended to have a therapeutic effect on the body.

 2. Who is Johnny Depp?